Halstead Hill Farm

 Our farm

-We are a 60 hectare family farm with agroforestry, broadleaf woodland, hedgerows, herbal leys, wildlife flower and wild bird seed areas, ponds and scrapes and Photovoltaic panels for renewable electricity.
+We are a 60 hectare farm with agroforestry, broadleaf woodland, hedgerows, herbal leys, wildlife flower and wild bird seed areas, ponds and scrapes and photovoltaic panels for renewable electricity.

 Before traveling by trains instead of planes Chris researched agroforestry in West Africa and Southern Europe.
-He’s passionate about Farming with the Environment (the title of his latest book), is an Honorary Professor at Nottingham University and former Head of Research at the Allerton Project.
+He’s passionate about Farming with the Environment (the title of his latest book), is an Honorary Professor at the University of Nottingham and former Head of Research at the Allerton Project.
 Miriam manages the farm business and has an interdisciplinary research and teaching background.
-She is enjoys nutritious, local and seasonal food and celebrating our food heritage.
-Mary manages our trees and sheep and has studied Agriculture and Countryside Management.
+She enjoys nutritious, local and seasonal food and celebrating our seasonal, cultural and food heritage.

 Our agroforestry

-Over the last four winters we’ve planted a 3 hectare bank of marginal clay soil exhausted by continuous arable cropping with a mixture of fruit and nut trees and willow windbreaks.
+The majority of our agroforestry trees were planted in 2020-21 on a 3 hectare bank of marginal clay soil, exhausted by continuous arable cropping, with a mixture of fruit and nut trees and willow windbreaks.
 The trees are planted in flower rich strips with a herbal ley for silage/hay in between the tree rows.
-We’re learning as we go and continuing to think about potential future products, collaborations and events.
+We’re learning as we go and continuing to think about potential future products, collaborations and more events.

-Fruit trees planted in a flower rich strip with a herbal ley crop between the agroforestry rows:
+Fruit trees planted in a flower rich strip with a herbal ley crop between the agroforestry rows in 2023:

 how to find us